Nao8528/HSG-Python-project/README.md

 # HSG-Python Project on SARS-CoV-2 data

 The following project visualizes the past corona data for Switzerland and allows for an up-to-date monitoring of the pandemic in this country.
-This project was written by Yu-Lun and Stephanie Frey from the University of St. Gallen and worked fine by December 2020.
+This project was written by Yu-Lun ... and Stephanie Frey from the University .... and University of St. Gallen and worked fine on PyCharm and ... by December 2020.

 The Project includes following elements:
 Firstly, the new corona cases are visualized over time in a bar chart.